xinghao/spree_paypal_express/README.markdown

 ========================

 1. Setup your application

-        cp config/database.yml.example config/database.yml
-        rake db:bootstrap

-    Go ahead and load sample data

-    Fire it up to see that it works

-    Shut it down

 2. Configure PPE

     You'll need to have a Paypal developer account (developer.paypal.com) and both buyer and seller test accounts.